 Black & Scholes

-The Black and Scholes formula, sometimes known as the Black, Scholes and Merton formula, is the market standard tool for pricing options.
-This formula prices option as a function of the current stock price S0, the time to maturity of the option T, its strike X, volatility σ and interest rate r:
+The Black and Scholes formula, sometimes known as the Black, Scholes, and Merton formula, is the market standard tool for pricing options.
+This formula prices an option as a function of the current stock price S0, the time to maturity of the option T, its strike X, volatility σ, and interest rate r:

 call = S0N(d1) - Xe-rT N(d2)

 put = Xe-rT N(-d2) - S0N(-d1) with

 Where N(x) is the cumulative normal distribution function for the standard normal distribution, i.e., the probability that a random variable~N(0,1) (with a standard normal distribution) is less than x.

 Before discussing the formula, let’s state the underlying assumptions.
 The Black and Scholes formula assumes:

 - Returns are IID (independent and identically distributed) with a normal distribution.

 - Future interest rate is known, constant, and the same for borrowing and lending.